eez-open/psu-firmware/readme.md

   Implementation of EEZ bench power supply firmware functionality, for example Channel abstraction.
   It doesn't work directly with the hardware but uses the board layer, so it doesn't depends on Arduino platform API.

-- SCPI
+- Control

+  This layer is using Core layer to implement local and remote control.

+  Local control is GUI based using TFT touch display.
+Special tool was developed to assist creation of GUI interface.
+  This layer depends on third party library [UTFT_Pro](https://github.com/itead/ITEADLIB_Arduino_UTFT_Pro) library that we use to draw graphical primitives.

+  Remote control is based on SCPI protocol.
+Check [SCPI reference manual](http://www.envox.hr/eez/bench-power-supply/psu-scpi-reference-manual/psu-scpi-introduction.html) for available commands.
-  Uses core layer to implement SCPI commands.
-This layer depends on third party scpi-parser library.
+  This layer depends on third party [scpi-parser](https://github.com/j123b567/scpi-parser) library.

 Additionally, simulator introduces two additional layers: